Acting Up Stage produces musicals with depth, substance & does them beautifully.

 Mitchell Marcus, Artistic & Managing Director

 Paul is a Toronto based producer and arts administrator.
 He graduated from Ryerson University’s Performance Production program in 2010, and has since spent time stage managing with Mirvish Productions, Tarragon Theatre, Soulpepper, and Acting Up Stage for the 2012 production of Caroline, or Change.
-He has also been the Production Coordinator for the Luminato Festival, and currently acts as the General Manager for the barrier-free arts-education organization The Artists Mentoring Youth Project (The AMY Project).
+He has also been the Production Coordinator for the Luminato Festival, Associate Producer for the Ryerson Theatre School’s fundraiser, Music of the Night: A Tribute to Colm Wilkinson and currently acts as the General Manager for the barrier-free arts-education organization The Artists Mentoring Youth Project (The AMY Project).
 Paul also serves on the Board of Directors for Theatre Crisis.

 David Daniels, Executive Producer